Hang Seng (Daily Outlook, Tues 26 Apr 2016) – Short-term tide favours the potential bears below 21250/21410 resistance

 The tide has turned and it is in favour of the bears.
 Any potential short-term rebound is likely to be capped by the short-term intermediate resistance at 21250 (former minor range support formed in yesterday session) with a maximum limit set at the 21410 short-term daily pivotal resistance for another potential decline to target at least the 21820 support in the first step.

-However, a break above the 21410 short-term pivotal resistance should see another round of choppy price action for a potential push up towards the next resistance at 21800/970.
+However, a break above the 21410 short-term pivotal resistance should see another round of choppy price action with a potential push up towards the next resistance at 21800/970.

 Disclaimer